vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/083/05_yajnairatharvA_prathamaH.md

 title = "05"

 +++
 This verse seems to jumble together a lot of primal mythology that does not seem to be connected (or, rather, whose connection eludes me).
-As noted in the publ.
+As noted in the published

-intro., vss.
+introduction, vss.
 4-5 describe the first institution of the sacrifice and touch on a number of the primordial players.
 It is esp. noteworthy (but I don’t quite know what to do with it) that vs. 4 contains the Aṅgirases and vs. 5 Atharvan, reminding us of the old designation for the Atharva Veda, atharvāṅgirasaḥ (see, e.g., Bloomfield, Intro. to Hymns of the Atharvarveda [SBE 42, 1897]).

 The form tate is a pseudo-perfect to √tan; at this period we would expect